Fancy Dance Casino has closed temporarily after Friday opening

-Fancy Dance Casino has temporarily closed after a brief opening weekend in response to COVID-19 concerns.
+PERRY, Okla. — Fancy Dance Casino has closed temporarily in response to COVID-19 concerns after a brief opening weekend.

 A gaming development by the Ponca Tribe of Indians of Oklahoma, the casino will remain closed until further notice "to enhance guest safety protocols," according to a Facebook post.